MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 ### 6.15.2.
 Fault Management Report Complex Query Response

-Entities used for providing a response to Fault Management Report Complex Query requests are presented in Figure 31.
-The Seller/Server responds with a list of `FaultManagementReportComplexQuery` objects, which represent matched Fault Management Reports.
+The Seller/Server responds with a list of `FaultManagementReport` objects, which represent matched Fault Management Reports.

 The following snippet presents the Seller/Server response.